Mercury14/myblog/rules.md

 ---
 layout: page
-title: / rules
+title: /rules
-permalink: / rules
+permalink: /rules
 ---

 ## Rules and Learnings that I try to live by
-I have seen others put up their version of lessons they have learned - here is mine.
+These are some of the lessons that I have learned (often the hard way).

 * Work as hard for yourself as you do for others
 * Don’t put things off until tomorrow or the next day because you think you will have more energy, you work better under pressure or you will feel more like doing it – you don’t and you won’t (Lies we tell ourselves)